-In order to be able to participate in the LYRC competition, the competitors have to use a specific set of hardware which will be distributed by Make it to the mentor after the team registration has been confirmed.
+In order to be able to participate in the LYRC competition, the competitors have to use a specific set of hardware which will be distributed by "Make it" a.s.b.l. to the mentor after the team registration has been confirmed.
 The hardware distributed is the sole hardware used in the competition.
-It is not allowed to modify the parts, add third party parts, or temper in any other way with the distributed hardware.
+It is not allowed to modify the parts or temper in any other way with the distributed hardware.

-The set of hardware is and will remain the property of Make it, and the association retains itself the right to ask for compensation when parts are missing or have been destroyed during the competition process.
+The set of hardware is and will remain the property of "Make it" a.s.b.l., and the association retains itself the right to ask for compensation when parts are missing or have been destroyed during the competition process.
 The mentor will be asked to return the kit in its original state within one week after the competition took place.
-The return will be protocoled by a Make it member of office and the mentor will receive a confirmation paper that the transaction was successfully performed or, if necessary, parts must be replaced in the kit.
+The return will be protocoled by a "Make it" a.s.b.l. member, and the mentor will receive a confirmation paper that the transaction was successfully performed or, if necessary, parts must be replaced in the kit.